xuechundesign/xuechundesign.github.io/_projects/2018-06-30-Faceplusplus.md

 #### <span style="color:#00A4E2">+ </span> BANNER DESIGN

-Here's parts of banner design which are created for face++, both used in web and mobile devices.
+Here's parts of banner design which are created for face++, both used in web and mobile devices - all with the goal of elevating the product's digital presence.

 <div class="gallery" data-columns="2">